-To reserve your space please pay the cost of your room and board choice plus a tuition deposit of USD $400 by picking from the drop down menu below.
+To reserve your space please fill out this google form, and pay the cost of your room and board choice plus a tuition deposit of USD $400 by picking from the drop down menu below.
 Or pay less by entering a different amount in the “pay alternative amount” box if you are unable to provide the full amount at the time of registration.

 See BayNVC’s policy about cancellations and refunds here.
 Please see below how it works in detail for this retreat: